mjkuranda/yummy/README.md

 -   `Imię autora wprowadzającego posiłek`
 -   `Składniki`

-are required.
+There are required.
 You can optionally add an image for a new meal.
 Additionally, `Nazwa posiłku` is unique i.e. there is no any meal with that name in the database.

 <br />